NaveFlactem/BlitzBuyr/readme.md

 ### CreateListing

-The Create Listing screen allows users to create and upolad a listing.
+The Create Listing Screen allows users to create and upolad a listing.
 The user inputs a title, descriptions, price, currency type, transaction preference, condition, and tags.
 Then the user is able to upload images of the item they are trying to sell.